 Monteverde Cloud Forest Reserves

-There are 3 forest reserves in Monteverde: Monteverde Cloud Forest, Santa Elena Cloud Forest and Children’s Eternal Rainforest.
+There are 3 forest reserves in Monteverde: Monteverde Cloud Forest Reserve, Santa Elena Cloud Forest Reserve and Children’s Eternal Rainforest Reserve – Bajo del Tigre sector.

-Monteverde Cloud Forest Reserve: The most popular cloud forest reserve of the 3.
-It has well maintained trails that lead to nice viewpoints, a hanging bridge and waterfall.
+Monteverde Cloud Forest Reserve: The most popular cloud forest reserve.
+It has well maintained trails that lead to nice viewpoints, a Continental Divide view point, a hanging bridge and waterfall.

 Bosque Nuboso Santa Elena: This cloud forest reserve sits higher in elevation so it’s wetter and cloudier.
 There is a trail that leads to a spectacular view of Arenal Volcano (on a clear day) and a large hollow ficus tree.

 Children’s Eternal Rainforest: This is the biggest private reserve in Costa Rica.
-Bajos del Tigre station is in Monteverde and has has moderate trails and nice views of the forest.
-We saw a lot of toucans here.
+Bajo del Tigre station is in Monteverde and has has moderate trails and nice views of the forest.
 This is tropical rainforest and moderate forest, not cloud forest.

-We personally love Santa Elena the most.
-The scenery was just incredible and the view of Arenal Volcano is amazing.
+We personally love Santa Elena Cloud Forest Reserve.
+The scenery is just incredible and it was way less crowded than the Monteverde reserve.

 Read our guide to comparing the three cloud forest reserves.